vallotlab/OneCell_CUTTag/README.md

 ```
-The scripts are organised into independent analysis blocks (eg. 3.1 and 3.2).
-The scripts within the same analysis block should be run in the designated order.
+EXPLANATION OF THE ORDER.

+each script will automatically create an associated sub-folders in the **output** folder to save the output images and objects.

 The *functions.Rmd* and *global_variables.Rmd* scripts contain the dependencies and common functions loading step.
 They are loaded in the beginnig of each script and do not have to be run expliciltly.
-Each script will create an associated sub-folders in the **output** folder to save the output images and objects.
 \
 \
 The expected output of each script is available in the **notebooks** folder, which contains the rendered Markdown documents generated from each script.